jp7677/adventofcode/2019/README.md

-# Advent of Code 2019 Koltin
+# Advent of Code 2019 Kotlin

 From <https://adventofcode.com/2019>.
 Better late than never ;)